uio-bmi/immuneML/docs/source/quickstart/galaxy_yaml.rst

 - A metadata.csv file.
 The metadata file describes which of the 100 repertoires are diseased and healthy, under the column named 'signal_disease' which contains the values True and False.
-  For details about the metadata file, see :ref:`What should the metadata file look like?` and `this example file <https://galaxy.immuneml.uiocloud.no/datasets/dfa1565938e7b4c3/display/?preview=True>`_.
+  For details about the metadata file, see :ref:`What should the metadata file look like?`

 Step 2: creating an immuneML Galaxy dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Use the `Create dataset <https://galaxy.immuneml.uiocloud.no/root?tool_id=immune_ml_dataset>`_  Galaxy tool (under 'immuneML tools') to import the dataset and create an *immuneML dataset* history item, which can subsequently be used as input for other Galaxy tools.
+Use the `Create Dataset with Reports <https://avant.immuneml.uiocloud.no/root?tool_id=immuneml_dataset>`_ Galaxy tool (under 'immuneML tools') to import the dataset and create an *immuneML dataset* history item, which can subsequently be used as input for other Galaxy tools.

 Select 'Simplified interface', then 'repertoire dataset' as dataset type and 'AIRR' data format, and select the metadata.csv file as metadata file.